jwpowers2/atomic-blocks/README.md

 ## lesson setup

-- dockerfile for postgres DB
+### what you'll need:

-- sql script to create DB
+1. docker / docker compose (comes with it these days)

-- sql script to insert data
+2. python

-- sql script to update data ?
+3. python virtual env, or you'll be installing globally

-## to run
+### project setup

-### install psycopg2 python postgres library
+- install psycopg2 python postgres library

 ### you can use a virtual env if you want (windows example below)

     python -m virtualenv env